Prosperity

 Key Measures & Data Analysis

 Increasing face-to-face youth mentoring by public safety officials builds trust and positive relationships within the community.
 By engaging directly with young people, officers become more approachable and relatable, helping to break down stereotypes and reduce fear.
 These interactions allow youth to see public safety officials as mentors and role models, fostering mutual respect and understanding.
+The numbers in the chart reflect an increase in those face-to-face interactions.
+Please note that this program does not run during the summer months.

 Tutoring Program